-Determining how your dog went missing will help you plan your strategy for finding him safely.
+Determining how your dog went missing will help you strategize to find him safely.
 The first question to ask yourself is “How Did My Dog Go Missing?”
 Be honest.
-In a panic, most people jump to the conclusion that their dog was “stolen” because they’ve never been lost before and because they couldn’t possibly have gotten out of the yard.
+In a panic, most people jump to the conclusion that their dog was “stolen” because they’ve never been lost before or because they make a false assumption that the dog couldn’t possibly have gotten out of the yard.
 Check the scene carefully.
 Are there holes in the fence?
 Did the wind blow the gate open?
 Did a meter reader or contractor leave the gate unlatched?
 Were there loud noises that could have scared your dog?

 Never Give Up!
 Your dog is relying on YOU to bring him safely home.